 One of our younger coaches, Nikita only retired from competitive gymnastics in 2018 and loves that she is now able to pass on her gymnastics knowledge to the next generation of gymnasts.
 Starting gymnastics when she was six-years-old, Nikita's greatest gymnastics achievement was becoming Level 6 State Champion on beam in 2015, when she also placed 3rd overall.
 In 2014, in Level 5, she came second overall with silver on three apparatus.
 Nikita loves that gymnastics makes you physically fit and encourages a healthy lifestyle.
 She also is a great believer in its ability to develop confidence and to forge lifelong friendships.
 Nikita is our Pre-Level Silver and Level 2 Silver coach this year and we can't wait to see her coaching abilities continue to grow!

 Peri's mum decided to enrol her in gymnastics at Splitz when she was five because she spent all her free time doing handstands and cartwheels around the house.
 She went on to achieve a fourth place on beam at State Championships and has now been coaching for three years.
 A former Level 5 gymnast, Peri believes that gymnastics is accessible to everyone and sees Splitz as a home away from home.
 As a coach, Peri enjoys helping her gymnasts to achieve their goals and loves seeing the smiles on their faces when that happens.
-She is coaching WAG Level 3 Blue and some JumpStart classes in 2018/19.
+She is coaching WAG Level 3 Blue and some JumpStart classes.

 Sharnee started gymnastics when she was six years old and she began training at Splitz in 2004.
 While reaching Level 5 as a gymnast, Sharnee sees her greatest gymnastics achievements in coaching.
 She finds great satisfaction in helping her gymnasts to achieve skills that once seemed impossible to them.
 She also enjoys re-learning the skills she did as a 13-year-old.
-Sharnee has been coaching since 2013 and is involved with the Challenge 2 & 3 classes this year as well as taking the Tumbling and Level 2 and 3 MAG classes.
+Sharnee has been coaching since 2013 and is involved with the Challenge 2 and 3 classes this year as well as taking the Tumbling and Level 2 and 3 MAG classes.
 She loves that gymnastics uses all the muscles of the body rather than just a few muscle groups.

 Talitha recently celebrated her first anniversary as a coach and is doing an amazing job with our Level 3 Lime WAG gymnasts.
 She began competitive gymnastics when she was 10 years old and says her greatest gymnastic achievement was competing at State Championships.
 For her, gymnastics is a great sport because you can exercise and learn something new, all while being with your friends.